warferik/DNS_File_Transfers/README.md

 -Will output command to use powershell with nslookup to transfer file, then use certutil to decode.

--File that is created on windows system is named "newFile"
+-File that is created on windows system is named "newFile.exe"

--Run "mv newFile newFile.exe" and then execute file